Alequin/bad-links-in-markdown/README.md

 # bad-links-in-markdown

 A script that identifies links in markdown files that no longer work.

+The script:

-The script is designed to work against the top level directory in a github repository.
+- Is designed to work against the top level directory in a github repository
+- Follows markdown syntax that is valid on github
+- Does not identify links which use invalid syntax

 `npm run find-bad-links -- --directory C:/path/to/top/level/directory`